Netflix/metaflow-docs/docs/scaling/data.md

     HashFileFlow()
 ```

-You can specify the file to use using:
+You can specify the file to use by using:

 ```bash
 python hash_flow.py run --myfile '/path/to/input/file'